8 Dangerous Weight Loss Methods That Could Destroy Your Health

 When you eat food, your body absorbs its nutrients and eliminates waste.
 As a more drastic weight loss method, some attempt to eliminate the foods they eat before their bodies can properly absorb their calories.
 Eating Disorder Hope says purging can manifest in the forms of self-induced vomiting or laxative and/or diuretic abuse.

 According to the National Eating Disorders Association, purging is a disordered eating behavior whether you have an accompanying eating disorder or not.
 The long-term consequences are the same — dehydration, electrolyte imbalance, organ damage, and even behavioral addiction.
-Like getting hooked on a drug, some people who start purging to lose weight lose control, and cannot stop once they begin.

 8. Restricting calories